Frequently Asked Questions (FAQs)

 When will I be eligible to apply to the Pre-Licensure Program?

-Students are eligible to apply to the Pre-Licensure Program when they have met the following three criteria: completion of 30 semester credits, a minimum total cumulative GPA of 3.0 and completion of all core pre-requisites with a minimum C grade.
+Students are eligible to apply to the Pre-Licensure Program when they have met the following two criteria: a minimum total cumulative GPA of 3.0 and completion of all core pre-requisites with a minimum C grade.
 The most common time new entering students are eligible to apply is the spring semester of their sophomore year.

 When does my certification as a Nursing Assistant (CNA) need to be completed?